 I graduated with my Bachelor's degree in Economics with minors in Mathematics and Political Science from Baylor University in May 2009.
 I also graduated from the honor's college program, the Baylor Interdisciplinary Core.
 After finishing school I decided to pursue an alternative certificate in order to teach high school mathematics.
 I took teaching courses and did my student teaching through the Texas Teaching Fellows during the summer of 2010.
 I then worked at a local high school until my oldest son was born in April 2011.
 Since then I have been a stay at home mom to my 3 wonderful children.
 They are now ages 4, 2, and 4 months!
 I have been preparing students for the SAT and ACT for the past year as well as tutoring in math, government, economics and history.
 I love empowering my students to believe in what they can do and gain confidence in academics!

-Baylor University - BA, Economics
+Undergraduate Degree: Baylor University - Bachelor in Arts, Economics

 High School Business